-Hi!
-I’m the Director of Brandon University’s Centre for Aboriginal and Rural Education Studies.
-I am interested in anti-racist educational interventions, critical race theory, and the role that education plays in promoting equity in rural areas.
-My work is informed by intersectional approaches, critical race theory, and my experiences as an adult English as an Additional Language teacher in Canada and abroad.
-I conduct workshops and presentations on issues related to newcomer integration and am skilled in conducting research with newcomers and other stakeholders.
-I hold an M.A. in Teaching English as a Second Language (TESL) an an undergraduate degree in Intercultural Studies.
+Dr. Lam is interested in anti-racist educational interventions, critical race theory, and the role that education plays in promoting equity in rural areas.
+Her work is informed by intersectional approaches, critical race theory, and her experiences as an adult English as an Additional Language teacher in Canada and abroad.
+She conducts workshops and presentations on issues related to newcomer integration and is skilled in conducting research with newcomers and other stakeholders.
+She holds a Ph.D. in Education, an M.A. in Teaching English as a Second Language (TESL) and an undergraduate degree in Intercultural Studies.

-Interests: migration, integration, identity, discrimination, language learning, teacher education
+Interests: anti-racism, migration, identity, language learning, teacher education

 I am co-hosting a podcast, The Research Connections Podcast, which connects researchers with people who use the knowledge created by that research.